brysonjones/multitask_dit_policy/README.md

 ## Contributing

 Contributions, improvements, and bug fixes are welcome!
-Please feel free to submit bug reports, feature requests, and pull requests.
-If you leverage this project in your own work, please be mindful of the license.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for development setup instructions and guidelines.

 ## Acknowledgements and References

 Many utility functions were adapted from LeRobot to build this project.
 Additionally the base structure of the policy was inspired by the LeRobot Vanilla Diffusion Policy implementation, with most interfaces remaining identical to simplify downstream integration into the LeRobot project.

-The integration into LeRobot can be found [here](TODO)
+The integration into LeRobot can be found [here](https://github.com/huggingface/lerobot/pull/2545)

+> **⚠️ NOTE:** The LeRobot integration is currently in an active merge request that is being worked on to be merged into main.

 Additionally, the following resources were referenced during this implementation: